Reviewed by Erica Irish, DVM

 We all want our dogs to be happy and healthy.
 Unfortunately, that comes with a cost.
 If you’re lucky enough to have pet insurance, you’ll probably be able to get a portion of the expense covered.

 An epulis in a dog cannot be ignored.
-Eventually, it’s going to cause your dog problems and can seriously affect his/her quality of life.
+Eventually, it’s going to cause your dog problems and can seriously affect his or her quality of life.

 Even dogs who have regular dental care are not immune to developing an epulis.
 It’s important to take your dog to a licensed veterinarian for any unusual lump or bump whether it’s in the mouth or anywhere else on your dog’s body.